What Is Epididymitis?

 - Ultrasound: You might also be asked to sit for an ultrasound test, which uses sound waves to produce an image of your scrotum and testicles.

 The most common treatment for epididymitis is antibiotics.
-If your doctor believes you have epididymitis, he might give you a prescription for antibiotics before any lab test results are even back.
+If your doctor believes you have epididymitis, they might give you a prescription for antibiotics before any lab test results are even back.

 You’ll likely take those medications for a week or two, and you’ll usually start feeling better in a matter of days.
 Always take your full course of antibiotics as prescribed, even when you feel better.